digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

 Configure the IO lines
 ----------------------

-All XBee device objects include a configuration method, ``set_io_configuration()``, where you can specify the IO line being configured and the desired function being set.
+All XBee objects include a configuration method, ``set_io_configuration()``, to specify the IO line to configure and their desired function.

-For the IO line parameter, the API provides an enumerator called ``IOLine`` that helps you specify the desired IO line easily by functional name.
+For the IO line parameter, the API provides an enumerator called ``IOLine`` that helps you specify the desired IO line by functional name.
 This enumerator is used along all the IO related methods in the API.

 The supported functions are also contained in an enumerator called ``IOMode``.
 You can choose between the following functions: